john-charles/recron/README.md

-# recron - A Simple yet powerful cron replacement.
+# recron - A cron replacement.

 recron follows crontab syntax and aims be a drop in replacement from cron.
 It is only supported by the author on debian and ubuntu.

-It aims to be simple, starting from *what do you need in a scheduler on a laptop.*
-And then implementing more advance features later after the core is solid.

-Road Map of Goals:

-    1. Be able to parse crontab formatted files
-    2. Run scripts when they are scheduled
-    3. Log the results to simple flat files in /var/log/recron
-    4. Multi user support
-    5. Run as a Daemon
+## Rationale

+The `crontab` is simple and straightforward.
+But cron is not.
+Why do you need to install postfix to use cron?
+Recron is a stand alone daemon which logs to /var/log/recron in a machine parsable manor.

+## Features

+- Each user has a recron crontab in their home directory.
+- Each crontab is logged to a separate user directory.
+- Command line status command which can be used to easily check job status.